 Layout is a critical portion of good power supply design.
 There are several signals paths that conduct fast changing currents or voltages that can interact with stray inductance or parasitic capacitance to generate noise or degrade the power supplies performance.
-To help eliminate these problems, the VIN pin should be bypassed to ground with a low ESR ceramic bypass capacitor with X5R or X7R dielectric.
-Care should be taken to minimize the loop area formed by the bypass capacitor connections, the VIN pin, and the anode of the catch diode.
-See Figure 65 for a PCB layout example.
-The GND pin should be tied directly to the power pad under the IC and the power pad.
+To help eliminate these problems, the VIN pin should be bypassed to ground with a low-ESR ceramic bypass capacitor with X5R or X7R dielectric.
+Take care to minimize the loop area formed by the bypass capacitor connections, the VIN pin, and the anode of the catch diode.
+See Figure 67 for a PCB layout example.
+The GND pin must be tied directly to the power pad under the IC and the power pad.